 In some countries, you cannot complete the export-import processes until you show the details of a valid export-import policy at the ports.
 The right selection of export and import marine insurance fulfills your legal obligation, which prevents possible hassles during the transit of goods.

 An export-import policy acts as a bridge between you and a marine insurance company.
-It helps you get paid for the damages caused to cargo because of specific perils covered under the policy.
+It helps to pay you for the damages caused to cargo because of specific perils covered under the policy.
 If you need advice on risk management practices or selecting the right policy, reach out to SecureNow, a trusted insurance broking firm in India.